-2. A special zone for nature conservation
+2. a special nature preserve zone

-In the sea area, a special zone for nature conservation is established as follows:
+in the sea area, two special nature preserve zones are established as follows:

-A zone named "Trapegeer-Stroombankgebied", bounded by the baseline, as included in the official Belgian chart on a large scale, and the line joining points 1 to 4, of which the coordinates are:
+1. the zone "Vlaamse Banken" (European code BEMNZO001), bounded by the baseline, as included in the official Belgian chart on a large scale, and a line joining the following coordinates: